Hyvinkää shooting: Shooting

-A few hours after leaving the group, Hiltunen arrived at his apartment and left with two bolt action rifles and 80 cartridges in a carrying case, taken from a locked gun safe.
-The weapons belonged to his father.
-One was a CZ 452 chambered in .22 long rifle and was equipped with a telescopic sight, whilst the other was a Sako L579 chambered in .308-caliber and used for range shooting and hunting.
-The weapons belonged to his father, and Hiltunen did not have a weapons license.
-Hiltunen returned to the centre of Hyvinkää on a scooter, and due to his severe intoxication, he fell twice during his trip and lost some of the cartridges along with a knife.
+A few hours after leaving the group, Hiltunen arrived at his apartment and left with two bolt action rifles and one 80 cartridges in a carrying case, taken from a locked gun safe.
+One was a CZ 452 chambered in .22 long rifle and was equipped with a telescopic sight, whilst the other was a SAKO L579 chambered in .308-caliber and used for range shooting and hunting.
+The firearms belonged to his father, and Hiltunen did not have a firearm license.
+Hiltunen returned to the centre of Hyvinkää on a scooter, and due to his severe intoxication, fell twice during his trip and lost some of the cartridges along with a knife.
 Also during the commute, he changed into camouflage trousers and fired a singular shot from the .308 rifle into ground.

 After returning to the centre of Hyvinkää, he climbed onto the roof of a low-rise commercial building using a ladder behind the building.
-He stayed on the roof and laid down for about 15–20 minutes, watching restaurant-goers through the scope of the rifle whilst listening to music.
-He remained on the roof talking to a friend over the phone before posting a message on Facebook stating "It was nice, comrades" and messaging one of his friends "You get an AK74 and drums and stuff."
+He stayed on the roof for about 15–20 minutes, watching restaurant-goers through the scope of his rifle whilst listening to music.
+He also talked to a friend over a phone before posting a message on Facebook stating "It was nice, comrades" and messaging one of his friends "You get an AK74 and drums and stuff."

 At approximately 1:50 a.m., he began shooting indiscriminately at people in front of and within two restaurants and a shop.
-The sound of the shooting was not immediately identified as gunshots by witnesses, as a result of Hiltunen's use of a silencer muffling the gunfire.
+The gunshots were not immediately identified as such by witnesses, as a result of Hiltunen's use of a silencer muffling the gunfire.
 It was also difficult to determine the source of the shots.
 Security guards in the area urged people into shelter during the shooting.

-Hiltunen fired 22 shots (18 from the .22 rifle and 4 from the .308 rifle) in total during the incident and subsequently fled the scene.
+Hiltunen fired 22 shots in total (18 from the .22 rifle and 4 from the .308 rifle) during the incident and subsequently fled the scene.
 The emergency services received one of the first calls regarding the shooting at 1:53 a.m., and first responders arrived at the scene less than a minute later.
-Hiltunen slept through the rest of the night in a forest, and was arrested at around 8 a.m. in the countryside along Jokela, about two kilometers from the scene of the crime.
+Hiltunen slept through the rest of the night in a forest, and was arrested at around 8 a.m. in the countryside of Jokela, about two kilometers from the scene of the crime.
 The .22 rifle was found on the roof of the building and the hunting rifle in the countryside.